digiscot/digiscot-website/profiles/challenge/midlothian-voluntary-action.md

 ---

-This is where the project lead will post updates about their project.

 ### Initial Phase: January - March 2015

 •Project publicity is created and distributed to 200 local voluntary and community activists